ALTUS-Community/SolutionStarters/Tools/POL-TO-ALTUS-Migration/3.SharePoint-Migration/Readme.md

 **Cause:** Running in simple mode (default behavior).
 **Solution:** This is expected.
 Simple mode only downloads files.
 Use `-DetailedMetadata` if you need metadata.json files.

+### Large folders/lists with many items missing some data

+**Cause:** SharePoint returns items in pages.
+If a folder or list contains more items than SharePoint's default page size (typically 5000+), only the first page will be retrieved by the current implementation.
+**Solution:** This is a known limitation affecting both list exports and document exports.
+For very large document libraries or lists, the scripts will need to be modified to implement explicit pagination handling.
+Contact your development team if you regularly encounter folders or lists exceeding the page limit.

 ### How do I upload the exported documents to SharePoint?